kawaraa/arablocalmarket/README.md

 # ArabLocalMarket (ALM)

-Online Marketplace
-This is a local Online Marketplace where people and local store owners can create an online store and sell products or provide services for monthly subscription.
+This is a Local stores based Online Marketplace. where people and local store owners can create an online store and sell products or provide services for monthly subscription.
 The Slogan is (ALM)

 Owner: This is the default role given to the user who owns a store.